 The Consequences of pretending:

-Some individuals excel in this make-believe world, while others fail miserably.
-I believe this struggle makes you an unstable character.
-Your life adopts a pattern of falsehoods, and over time they will take their toll.
+Some individuals blossom in this make-believe world, while others wither.
+I feel this struggle erodes the stability of your character.
+Your life adopts a pattern of falsehoods that over time commonly take their toll.

 Pretending ads stress, sapping energy, and keeps you on continuous guard to maintain your make believe role.

 A person’s world changes instantly after a Suicide.
 You find yourself unprepared in an unfamiliar world.
-THE WAKE is a permanent relocation, and continuously evolving, and there are no escape hatches.
+It is a permanent relocation, and continuously evolving, and there are no escape hatches.

-In those first few days, it is beneficial to have this buffer to shield you from the world.
-I maintained that for several months, without realizing how it was changing me.
+In those first few days, it is common to maintain a pretend buffer to shield you from the world.
+I maintained that role for several months, without realizing how it was changing me.

-The memorial service was Saturday afternoon, and as the sun went down the next day, everyone returned to their life routines, and I was by myself for the first time.
-This "by myself" was something I never known, not in this way.
+The memorial service was Saturday afternoon, and as the sun went down the next day, everyone returned home to their routine lives.
+I was by myself for the first time.
+This "by myself" was something I had never known, not in this way.
 Their final act honored my request to distribute all the flowers.
 I just did not want to watch them die by myself.

-The first acting role that I realize occurred within days.
+My first outside acting role, that I realized, occurred within days.
 I went to Borders, a local book store.
 I entered fending off salespeople looking for a book titled "What do you do after a Suicide," or some title that would answer my questions.
 I remember being careful to appear as a casual shopper.
 Not seeing the word Suicide anyplace, I decided to ask for help.

 Later on, through counseling and Survivor Of Suicide support groups, I build a small library of my own.
-All of this together has helped me come conversant on the subject.
-The shared experiences in 100's of survivor sessions (now over two decades) have been invaluable to me.
+All of this together helped me become conversant on the subject of suicide.
+In addition, the shared experiences from 100's of survivor sessions (now spanning over two decades) have been invaluable to me.

-As I formulated a new personal life, I intentionally developed careful statements and responses to be truthful, yet not always comprehensive.
-I was deliberately stopping short of providing details, because that seems to spur more questions.
+As I began to formulate a new personal life, I memorized careful statements and short responses to be truthful, or I guess I would say more guarded.
+I would intentionally stop short of providing details, since that seems to spur more questions.